-The CBI is committed to acting ethically and with integrity and although our turnover is below the £36 million threshold, we have taken steps to ensure that modern slavery is not taking place anywhere in our organisation or within our wider supply chain and are committed to producing a Modern Slavery Statement annually.
+The CBI is committed to acting ethically and with integrity and although our turnover is below the £36m threshold, we have taken steps to ensure that modern slavery is not taking place anywhere in our organisation or within our wider supply chain and are committed to producing a Modern Slavery Statement annually.

-The CBI is a Royal Charter organisation with 230 employees based in 10 offices across the UK and 4 international offices in Brussels, Beijing, New Delhi and Washington D.C.
+The CBI is a Royal Charter organisation with 240 employees based in 10 offices across the UK and 4 international offices in Brussels, Beijing, New Delhi and Washington D.C.

 This policy is reviewed annually by the CBI Audit Committee and led by the Director for Finance and Corporate Services at the CBI.

-- As a result of our review of suppliers in 2018, we can confirm that all suppliers to our London, Cannon Place office pay their staff, at minimum, the London Living Wage.
+The CBI can confirm that all suppliers to our London, Cannon Place office pay their staff, at minimum, the London Living Wage.

-- Through our recruitment and employment practices we screen all potential employees to ensure they have a right to live and work in the UK or in the relevant country where they have applied for employment with the CBI.
+Through our recruitment and employment practices we screen all potential employees to ensure they have a right to live and work in the UK or in the relevant country where they have applied for employment with the CBI.

 The CBI operate a Whistleblowing Policy which I kept under review by the CBI Audit Committee.
 The current policy allows for any member of CBI staff to make an anonymous protected disclosure to the Director of HR or the CBI Director-General.
 Where the employee believes that the issue is particularly sensitive and it would not be appropriate to raise it to either of these people, then the disclosure can be made to the Chair of the CBI Audit committee.